Minority Health Professions Foundation

 OVERVIEW

-The Annual Symposium on Career Opportunities in Biomedical Sciences and Health Professions was established in 1987 in conjunction with the centennial anniversary of the National Institutes of Health (NIH).
+Annual Symposium was established in 1987 in conjunction with the centennial anniversary of the National Institutes of Health (NIH).

 The Symposium is a two and a half day event that allows a diverse group of students the opportunity to interact with well-known minority professionals from a wide spectrum of biomedical sciences and health professions.
 The Symposium is also an opportunity for biomedical and health professionals to encourage students to enter their respective fields.
 Participants are exposed to various biomedical career opportunities through educational workshops, video presentations, interactive sessions, exhibits/posters and entertainment aimed at engaging and motivating students to continue their strong performance and focus on biomedical careers.
 Over the past fifteen years, well over 10,000 students have participated in the Symposium.